'Let's think big' - Germany wants to work closely with Biden on trade, China, climate

 “Biden’s decision to reinstate the U.S. to the Paris climate agreement (which Trump abandoned) sends an important signal.”

-As a medium-term goal, Europe and the United States should strive for a transatlantic emissions trading system, which could be joined by other large industrialized countries.
+As a medium-term goal, Europe and the United States should strive for a transatlantic emissions trading system, which could be joined by other large industrialised countries.

 “That may sound utopian from today’s perspective, but if we don’t think big, we won’t get far,” Beyer said.